vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 one attains liberation.
 42

-To say that the nature \( *rūpa* \) of Parameśvarīis the supernatural power of growing at will is to say that she bestows that *siddhi* .
+To say that the nature \( *rūpa* \) of Parameśvarī is the supernatural power of growing at will is to say that she bestows that *siddhi* .

 \[This worship is to be performed\] by a penetration, going up to the extreme point of the *visarga* , of consciousness, which fl ashes forth while piercing the twelve knots after experiencing energy.